 Redwoods thrive in fire.
 Are they different from other trees when it comes to fires?

-Although many of the oldest trees in Big Basin have burned in the CZU Lightning Complex fire, a majority of them will live through this catastrophe.
+Although many of the oldest trees in Big Basin burned in the CZU Lightning Complex fire, a majority of them will live through this catastrophe.
 Why?
 Because the redwoods have unique adaptations that make them extraordinarily resistant to fire.
 Their thick bark is quite fire-resistant—several feet thick in old-growth individual—and contain almost no flammable pitch or resin.

 Redwoods can sprout new growth from the base of the tree, can re-grow new tops when the canopy is damaged and can survive for centuries even when the entire interior of the tree—the heartwood—has been lost to fire.
 As long as the cambium layer survives in most of the tree, and the roots are still stabilized, the tree will likely recover very well after a major fire.
 Fallen trees become “nurse trees” that foster new growth.
 Read more about what makes redwoods so resilient.